Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 Especially, “Tokoname Kyusu”is known as one of the significant Kyusu teapots.
 Using this Kyusu teapot helps you to blew Japanese tea without technics.

-I use “French Press” to make any kind of tea all the time.
+I used to use “French Press” to make any kind of tea all the time.

 You don’t have French press either?

-There are tea-bag or powder types of Hojicha products, so it can be handier for daily life.
+There are tea-bag or powder types of Hojicha products, so they can be handier for daily life.

 When purchasing “Hojicha powder”, you need to be careful about “how to use”.
 There are two types of hojicha powder, for a drink and for baking.
 Generally, the product for baking, the houjicha green tea is finely grated, so it’s hardly dissolved when making a drink.